ynshung/covid-19-malaysia/README.md

 Data are retrieved from multiple offical sources such as [Desk of DG](https://kpkesihatan.com/), [MOH Facebook Page](https://www.facebook.com/kementeriankesihatanmalaysia/), [CPRC KKM Telegram Channel](https://t.me/cprckkm), [Twitter of DG](https://twitter.com/DGHisham) etc. I cannot guarantee full accuracy of this data.

 ## Notes
+* Death cases in a date are counted when the patient passed away regardless of time.
+That means new death/s after the offical annoucement (around 5pm) will also be counted in that day.
 * Blank spaces means that the values are not available while dashes means not applicable (roughly).
 * The 'icu' column represents the current number of patients under the intensive care unit **at that date**.
 * The 'pending' column represents the current number of pending cases **at that date**.